May ( Nigeria )

 Kechi performed “Don’t Worry About Me” by Frances in the semi-finals and dedicated the song to her mother as her electrifying performance moved the judges to tears.
 The judges of the show, Howie Mandel, Heidi Klum, Mel B and Simon Cowell, gave Kechi a standing ovation after her performance and former Spice Girl Mel B said “Your voice speaks wonders, to so many people…you are incredible”.

 The Nigerian singer was able to make it to the top ten to get into the finals, courtesy of the Dunkin’ Save voting process, which gives viewers the opportunity to send the contestant of their choice into the last stage of the talent competition.
-In the grand finale of America’s Got Talent‘s Season 12, singing ventriloquist Darci Lynne Farmer emerged the winner closely followed by 9-year old Angelica Hale in second place and Light Balance in third.
+In the grand finale of America’s Got Talent‘s Season 12, singing ventriloquist Darci Lynne Farmer emerged as the winner closely followed by 9-year-old Angelica Hale in second place and Light Balance in third.
 Kechi placed 6th.

 Angelica Hale and Kechi both turned their struggles into something special.
 It only fitted that the dynamic, powerhouse duo sang the song “Stronger” by Kelly Clarkson.
 It was a perfect nod to their struggles.
 But, they had a surprise in store when they paused singing and introduced the incomparable Kelly Clarkson.
 Together, they finished the stunning performance as a trio, and it blew everyone away.